Updated: January 2016

 Legal fees.
 After an accident resulting in injuries, you may be taken to court by either the injured party or the injured party's insurance company.
 This may require you to seek legal counsel, which can be costly.
 Bodily injury liability coverage can help with your legal fees.

-Aside from the requirements, liability coverage is a good way to give yourself some peace of mind.
-If you're found to be at fault in an accident and you don't have liability coverage, you will likely have to pay out of pocket for the damages that resulted from the crash—and in some cases, that can be a lot of money.
+Increasing your liability coverage above the state required minimum limit is a good way to give yourself some peace of mind.
+If you're found to be at fault in an accident and you don't have sufficient liability coverage, you will likely have to pay out of pocket for the damages that resulted from the crash—and in some cases, that can be a lot of money.

-It's important that you not only obtain the minimum coverage required by your state, but that you also establish limits that are high enough to cover the costs that may result from a crash.
+It's important that you not only obtain the minimum coverage required by your state, but that you consider establishing limits that are high enough to cover the costs that may result from a crash.
 Want to explore your options?
 Contact an Allstate agent today.